contao/docs/docs/dev/internals/bc-promise.md

 The general rule of thumb is that we try to break as little as possible and as much as required.
 To make sure you are affected as little as possible, you might also benefit from best practices in software engineering such as preferring [Composition over Inheritance](https://en.wikipedia.org/wiki/Composition_over_inheritance).
+Also see how you can [decorate a service in Symfony](https://symfony.com/doc/current/service_container/service_decoration.html).

 {{% /notice %}}